|ISLANDS A-Z||CRETE||CYCLADES||DODECANESE||EASTERN AEGEAN|

 The laughing lion (Lion of Kea) outside of Chora is the biggest tourist sight on the island.
 I had seen a picture of the lion before I saw it in real life and I did not think it seemed like anything special, but once before it I was amazed.
 It was much larger than I had imagined and the smile was really a SMILE.

-The laughing lion.
+The smiling lion.

-The lion was chiselled out of a granite rock at around 600 BC and it is actually one of the most spectacular sights I have seen in Greece.
+The lion was chiselled out of a rock at around 600 BC and it is actually one of the most spectacular sights I have seen in Greece.
 He is lying there all alone with his Mona Lisa-grin but what is he, or she, smiling at?

 The beach in Korissia.
 Hotel Karthea to the right.